nerdpl/prj-05-travel-app/README.md

 ## Installation

+To access built version of the app run dist\index.html

 You need to setup webpack with all the loaders and plugins from the package.json file.
 - npm start
 to start the server